higherbar-ai/ai-workflows/README.rst

    specify ``use_text=True``, it will include raw text in any LLM prompt, which might improve results)

 #. `convert_to_json() <https://ai-workflows.readthedocs.io/en/latest/ai_workflows.document_utilities.html#ai_workflows.document_utilities.DocumentInterface.convert_to_json>`_:
-   Convert a file to JSON format using an LLM (if you specify ``markdown_first=True``, it will convert to Markdown first, then convert to JSON; otherwise, it might convert to JSON page-by-page, using an LLM)
+   Convert a file to JSON format using an LLM (could convert the document to JSON page-by-page or convert to Markdown first and then JSON; specify ``markdown_first=True`` if you definitely don't want to go the page-by-page route)

 #. `markdown_to_json() <https://ai-workflows.readthedocs.io/en/latest/ai_workflows.document_utilities.html#ai_workflows.document_utilities.DocumentInterface.markdown_to_json>`_:
    Convert a Markdown string to JSON format using an LLM